lopezdsr/sql-query/sqlref/sql_reference.md

 <img style="max-width: 893px;" usemap="#timeSeriesPropertiesImgMap" alt="syntax diagram for time series properties" src="./diagrams/timeSeriesProperties-8668d32c9aba294a28c8d24539dd07e3.svg" />
 </div>

-Of the parameters, timetick and value are the only parameters that are required to be specified.
+The parameters `timetick` and `value` are the only parameters that are required to be specified.

-The following are the meaning of each parameter and how they affect the time-series (Note - there is no specific order tot eh timeSeriesProperties):
+Following you see the descriptions of each parameter and how they affect the time series:

-timetick - the column which contains the timestamp or time-tick.
-Ultimately, the resulting time-series will be sorted by this column.
-If 2 rows contain the same time-tick, there are no guarantees as to which time-tick comes first in the time-series.
+* `timetick`: the column containing the timestamp or `timetick`.
+Ultimately, the resulting time series is sorted by this column.
+If two rows contain the same `timetick`, there are no guarantees as to which `timetick` comes first in the time series.

-value - the column which contains the value.
+* `value`: the column containing the value.

-key - Optionally specify a key column for which to group each time-series by.
-If one is given, you can assume that there will be *n* time-series created, where n is the set of all keys in the key column.
-If no key-column is specified, a single time-series will be created from the given data-set
+* `key`: optionally specify a `key` column that you can use to group each time series by.
+If a `key` is given, you can assume that there will be *n* time series created, where *n* is the set of all keys in the `key` column.
+If no `key` column is specified, a single time series is created from the given data set.

-starttime - Optionally specify a start_time string (Any Properly formatted DateTime from https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html) for which to set the time-series _TRS_.
-If start_time is not given, and granularity is given, the starttime will default to Jan 1, 1970 12am (midnight) GMT, however if no granularity is given, a _TRS_ will not be associated with the created time-series
+* `starttime`: optionally specify a `starttime` string (any properly formatted [`DateTime`](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html)) for which to set the time series [TRS](/docs/services/sql-query?topic=sql-query-TRS).
+If `starttime` is not given, and granularity is given, the `starttime` defaults to Jan 1, 1970 12am (midnight) GMT.
+However, if no granularity is given, a [TRS](/docs/services/sql-query?topic=sql-query-TRS) is not associated with the created time series.

-granularity - Optionally specify a granularity string (a Properly formatted ISO-8601 Duration format) for which to set the time-series _TRS_.
-If granularity is not given, and starttime is given, the default granularity will be 1 millisecond, however if no start_time is given, a _TRS_ will not be associated with the created time-series
+* `granularity`: optionally specify a `granularity` string (a properly formatted ISO-8601 duration format) for which to set the time series reference system [TRS](/docs/services/sql-query?topic=sql-query-TRS).
+If granularity is not given, and `starttime` is given, the default granularity is 1 millisecond.
+However, if no starttime is given, a [TRS](/docs/services/sql-query?topic=sql-query-TRS) is not associated with the created time series.

 <div style="overflow-x : auto;">
 <map name="timeSeriesOptionsImgMap">